McElroy-Colin/Neural-Network-from-Scratch/README.md

 The purpose of this project is educational:

-- To **reinforce my ML knowledge** by translating concepts directly into C code.
+- To **reinforce my ML knowledge** by translating concepts directly into C/CUDA code.
 - To explore **memory management, dynamic arrays, and low-level computation** in the context of machine learning.
 - To have a **hands-on neural network builder** that I can extend and experiment with in the future.